huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## Conclusion

 The most difficult and intense part of the training was the 2 months leading to the start of the training.
 We were under a lot of pressure to start training ASAP, since the resources allocation was limited in time and we didn't have access to A100s until the very last moment.
 So it was a very difficult time, considering that the `BF16Optimizer` was written in the last moment and we needed to debug it and fix various bugs.
-And as explained in the previous section we discovered new problems that that manifested themselves only once we started training on 48 nodes, and won't appear at small scale.
+And as explained in the previous section we discovered new problems that manifested themselves only once we started training on 48 nodes, and won't appear at small scale.

 But once we sorted those out, the training itself was surprisingly smooth and without major problems.
 Most of the time we had one person monitoring the training and only a few times several people were involved to troubleshoot.
-We enjoyed great support from Jean Zay's administration who quickly addressing most needs that emerged during the training.
+We enjoyed great support from Jean Zay's administration who quickly addressed most needs that emerged during the training.

 Overall it was a super-intense but very rewarding experience.